quorten/quorten-blog1/_posts/2020-11-04-covid19-strikes-back.md

 unanticipated.
 In my local area of Minnesota, for example, we never called "victory," but we did encourage a gradual reopening at what looked like nearing the saturation of COVID-19 infections.
-So, what exactly is happening in Minesota?
+So, what exactly is happening in Minnesota?
 I'd say the big thing is that we knew we didn't have good testing early on, so we were relying on assumptions around the under-estimates from official reported cases encompassing a much larger representation of the population.
 Well,